Beauty 101: How To Layer Your Skincare – The Right Way

 Tip: If your eye cream contains retinol, you can apply after your moisturizer, as this will lower the risk of it irritating the skin.

 Step 6: Moisturizer

 Hydrated skin is glowing skin, so NEVER skip your moisturizer.
 The right moisturizer will hydrate, replenish, restore your skin’s pH levels, and nourish and repair any issues like dry, flaky skin.
 But it’s also essential that you choose one with the right formula and ingredient list for your skin type.
 Like if you have dry skin, you need a really rich formula, but if you have acne-prone or oily skin, a gel formula will be your best friend.
-For our top tips on how to choose the right one, read our moisturizer guide.
+Check out 11 amazing moisturizers we love.

 How Much Formula Should You Use?

 Step 7: Facial Oil

 Without a doubt one of the most powerful potions on your shelf, face oils help to repair and plump your skin and feed it with amazing natural vitamins.
 Oil needs to go last because it’s typically heavier than other cream products and will create a protective barrier on your skin and lock in water.
 If not applied last, it could block your other skincare products from penetrating properly.
 If you’re on the oily skin list, we recommend only using your face oil at night.